margajdon/reproduction-FAIRCAL/README.md

 ## Figures and Tables

-The notebooks that were used to generate the tables and figures used can be found in the notebooks folder.
+To generate the figures and tables in our report, we used the `.ipynb` notebooks in this repo.

 ## Notes about important files